 This publication explains why, when, and where to report these cash payments.
 It also discusses the substantial penalties for not reporting them.

-Some organizations do not have to file Form 8300, including financial institutions who must file FinCEN Form 104 (formerly Form 4789), Currency Transaction Report, and casinos who must file FinCEN Form 103 (formerly Form 8362), Currency Transaction Report by Casinos.
+Some organizations do not have to file Form 8300, including financial institutions and casinos who must file FinCEN Report 112, BSA Currency Transaction Report (BCTR).
 They are not discussed in this publication.

 This publication explains key issues and terms related to Form 8300.
 You should also read the instructions attached to the form.
 They explain what to enter on each line.